History of self-driving cars: 2020

+2021

-In March 2021, Honda began leasing in Japan a limited edition of 100 Legend Hybrid EX sedans equipped with the newly approved Level 3 automated driving equipment which was granted the safety certification by Japanese government to their autonomous "Traffic Jam Pilot" driving technology, and legally allow drivers to take their eyes off the road.
+In March 2021, Honda began leasing in Japan a limited edition of 100 Legend Hybrid EX sedans equipped with the newly approved Level 3 automated driving equipment which was granted the safety certification by Japanese government to their autonomous "Traffic Jam Pilot" driving technology.
+This legally allows drivers to take their eyes off the road when the car is travelling under 30 kph.

 In April 2021, after four years of success in the Autodrive Challenge Series I, SAE and GM announced the second series of the SAE Autodrive Challenge.
 Participating university includes Kettering University, Michigan Tehchnological University, North Carolina A&T University, Ohio State University, Penn State University, Texas A&M University, University of Toronto, University of Wisconsin - Madison, Queens University, and Virginia Tech.
 The University of Toronto Team aUToronto achieved their 5th time first place in this competition series.

+Nuro, an American autonomous vehicle technology company, began autonomous commercial delivery operations in California in 2021.
+DeepRoute.ai launched robotaxi service in Shenzhen in July of that year.

-In December 2021, Mercedes-Benz has received German approval for a Level 3 Automated Lane Keeping System (ALKS) self-driving technology complying with UN-R157 legal requirements.
+In December 2021, Mercedes-Benz received German approval for a Level 3 Automated Lane Keeping System (ALKS) self-driving technology complying with UN-R157 legal requirements.